 1. How to find the Databrick CLI version.

-2. Configure Databricks CLI to connect to specific instance.
+2. Configure Databricks CLI to connect to a specific instance.

 a.
-First you need to go to user account in the workspace section.
+First you need to go to a user account in the workspace section.

 d.
 Provide the comment to ensure that this token will be used for which purpose.

 e.
-Copy the token and paste it in the notepad as this is your last opportunity to copy the token because once you close this windows it will not be visible
+Copy the token and paste it into the notepad as this is your last opportunity to copy the token because once you close these windows it will not be visible.

 Once the token is generated it will show the token ID and comments.

 We will use this token in the following command to connect to the workspace instance.
 Here I am using the sample host URL and Token.

 databricks configure --token Databricks Host (should begin with https://): https://centralus.azuredatabricks.net Token: dapi4ecc1bb0f1931c6e3f69c6df326bfb50

 Once you have the Databricks connection established you can use any Databricks CLI commands given below.